moorepants/dissertation/physicalparameters.rst

 6<figMassScale>`.
 The accuracy was conservatively assumed to also be :math:`\pm20` grams.
 Also, the total mass was measured using a spring scale with a resolution of 100 grams.
 The total mass was only used for comparison purposes, as it was not very accurate.
-The mass of the parts of the Davis bicycles were measured with a digital scale with a resolution of 50 grams (A & D FV-150k Industrial Scale).
+The masses of the parts of the Davis bicycles were measured with a digital scale with a resolution of 50 grams (A & D FV-150k Industrial Scale).